 Yes but it is limited.
 If you are dropping off your child, we would ask that you do this as quickly as possible.
 The car park is shared with Cobnor Activity Centre and can get very congested at pick up and drop off times.

-Yes.
-We also have our own robust internal self-certification policy for anyone who is not ‘front line’ staff who and who has indirect involvement with our guests (admin staff, maintenance team etc).
+Yes, all staff and volunteers are DBS checked.
 If you would like to discuss anything to do with our Child Protection Policy, please contact the office.

 What happens if my child is ill and unable to come to CYE?